04ac/Aircraft-Search/README.md

   - [ ] Show aviation related fun facts while the backend API fetches the results
 - [ ] OCR: Switch to a faster OCR engine
 - [ ] OCR: Flight ticket Flight Number -> reg number -> Query

-## License

-This project is licensed under the terms of the MIT license.